 To effectively attract and retain individual donors, nonprofits should:

 Corporate donations are financial contributions from businesses for charitable or philanthropic purposes.
-They can take several forms, including, but not limited to, in-kind donations of goods or services, cash donations, or grants to fund initiatives.
+They can take several forms, including in-kind donations of goods or services, cash donations, or grants to fund initiatives.

 These can also take the form of matching gift programs, a type of giving program in which companies match their employee donations to charitable organizations up to a certain amount, doubling their donations.